P4-Games/ChatterPay-SmartContracts/.doc/technical-overview/contracts-details.md

 ### **Relations with Other ChatterPay Contracts**:
 - **ChatterPay**: NFTs can be linked to wallet activities for rewards or asset tracking.
-- **ChatterPayVault**: Original and copy NFTs may serve as collateral or proof of ownership within the vault.

 ### **External Contract Interactions**:
 - **ERC721URIStorage**: Provides extended functionality for metadata management.